 Existing law and the Governor's Reorganization Plan No. 2 of 2012 (GRP 2), effective on July 3, 2012, and operative on July 1, 2013, assigns and reorganizes the functions of state government among executive officers and agencies by creating the following general agency structure in the executive branch: Business, Consumer Services, and Housing; Government Operations; Corrections and Rehabilitation; Labor and Workforce Development; California Health and Human Services; Environmental Protection; Natural Resources; and Transportation.
 In creating the new general agency structure, existing law and the GRP 2, abolished certain existing state entities and offices, including, among others, the Business, Transportation and Housing Agency and its secretary.

-As amended April 15, this bill would amend the Unemployment Insurance Code by replacing references to the Business, Transportation and Housing Agency and its Secretary with the Governor's Office of Business and Economic Development and its Director.
-Specifically, this bill would designate the Director of the Governor's Office of Business and Economic Development, or his or her designee, to serve on the panel as an ex officio, voting member (rather than the Secretary of the Business, Transportation, and Housing Agency, or his or her designee).
+Most recently amended on June 4, this bill would remove references to the Business, Transportation and Housing Agency and its Secretary, and specifically, in relation to the Employment Training Panel, would designate the Director of the Governor's Office of Business and Economic Development, or his or her designee, to serve on the panel as an ex officio, voting member (rather than the Secretary of the Business, Transportation, and Housing Agency, or his or her designee).

 SB 118, UNEMPLOYMENT INSURANCE: EDUCATION AND WORKFORCE INVESTMENT SYSTEMS.